Last Updated on January 9, 2024 by Chuck Wilson

 Why A Golf Cart Wrap?

-Aside from vinyl wraps having a lot more options than spray paint, there are a lot of reasons to choose to wrap your golf cart rather than painting it.
+Aside from vehicle wraps having a lot more options than spray paint, there are a lot of reasons to choose to wrap your golf cart rather than painting it.
 Here are 8 of those reasons…

 If you are having the golf cart painted, wrapping the golf cart will come out cheaper.
 If, however, you were painting it yourself, a good quality job with multiple coats and clear coat finish will cost about the same.
 The wrap will last longer in most cases and costs between $150 and $350.
+Partial wraps are also available if you don’t want to cover the entire cart with a solid color or design.
+It is an easy way to get fast results.

 Vinyl wraps will not damage the painted surface of your golf cart, and if the paint is factory paint, the wrap will protect the surface and preserve the quality of the paint underneath.
 When the wrap is removed properly, the vinyl won’t leave any residue or peel any paint or clear coat with it.
 This is a big plus if you ever change your mind and want to go back to the original look.